top of page

 Transmission

-Plano Skies Energy Center will serve the PJM power grid by interconnecting to the ComEd 138 kV t-line within the project site.
+Plano Skies Solar Project will serve the PJM power grid by interconnecting to the ComEd 138 kV transmission line within the project site.

 Local Benefits